 Dr Mosher teaches from her office in northeast Florida.
-She may be "visited" via Zoom or phone on Mondays 9:00-10:00 PM or Tuesdays 8:00-10:00 PM (Eastern).
-Other times are available by appointment.
+She may be "visited" via Zoom or phone.
+Recurring times will be established with course enrollees and will be posted in January 2024.
+She is also readily available almost daily by appointment.